changlabtw/hicmaptools/docs/usage.rst

 -loop
 '''''

--  contact intensity between two ends of a loop
+-  contact frequency between two ends of a loop
 -  3R   2721975 2824950 => 3R:2721975(bin11), 3R:2824950(bin17), the contact between bin11 & bin17
 -  i.e., check whether 5’ & 3’ of a gene form loop or not